All Episodes

 They've stated it, Rush.

-I mean, they're they're clear about it.
+I mean, they're clear about it.

 They've stated their intentions, and I take them at their word.

-Yeah, they've they've stated both sides of it.
+They've stated both sides of it.

 In other words, four years after you take office.

-Neither Edwards nor Hillary, nor well, none of them, except Kucinich.
+Neither Edwards nor Hillary nor none of them, except Kucinich, none of them said, I'll make that pledge.

-The dirty little secret is there is no Democrat presidential candidate who is going to saddle himself or herself and their party with defeat in the war in Iraq and the war on terror while they're in the White House.
+The dirty little secret is there is no Democrat presidential candidate who is going to saddle himself or herself and his party with defeat in the war in Iraq and the war on terror while they're in the White House.

 They would love to have been able to pressure Bush.